Move back one step Move forward one step Show themes of website

 Hickey, Raymond (ed.)
 2002.
 Collecting views on language change.
 (Special issue of Language Sciences, Vol 24: 3-4).

 Hickey, Raymond (ed.)
 2003.
 Motives for Language Change.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Hickey, Raymond (ed.)
 2004.
 Legacies of Colonial English.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Hickey, Raymond (ed.)
 2010.
 Eighteenth Century English.
 Ideology and Change.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Hickey, Raymond (ed.)
 2020.
 The Handbook of Language Contact.
 Second edition.
-Malden, MA: Wiley-Blackwells.
+Malden, MA: Wiley-Blackwell.

 Hogg, Richard 2002.
 An introduction to Old English.
-Edinburgh: University Press.
+Edinburgh: Edinburgh University Press.

 Hogg, Richard and David Denison (eds) 2006.
 A history of the English language.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Hope, Jonathan 2003.
 Shakespeare’s Grammar.
 London: Thomson Learning.

 Hopper, Paul and Elizabeth Closs Traugott 2003.
 Grammaticalization.
 2nd edition.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Horobin, Simon 2006.
 Chaucer’s Language.
 London: Palgrave Macmillan.